vectordotdev/vector/docs/usage/configuration/sinks/aws_kinesis_streams.md

   # * no default
   hostname = "127.0.0.0:5000"

-  # The event field used as the Kinesis record's partition key value.
+  # The log field used as the Kinesis record's partition key value.
   #
   # * optional
   # * no default